SemaSevim/MovieApp_WithJetpackCompose/README.md

 The Movie App is a modern Android application that allows users to explore and purchase a wide selection of movies.
 Designed with a user-friendly interface and robust features, you can view movie details, add items to your cart, and effortlessly complete your purchases.

+# Technologies Used

+- **Jetpack Compose:** A modern and efficient way to build declarative UIs.
+- **MVVM (Model-View-ViewModel):** Ensures scalability, maintainability, and testability of the application.
+- **Material Design:** Design standards for creating user-friendly and modern interfaces.
+- **Retrofit:** For handling API calls and parsing JSON responses.
+- **Glide:** Used for fast and efficient loading of movie posters.
+- **Hilt:** Simplifies dependency injection and improves app architecture.
+- **Navigation:** Used for seamless in-app page transitions.
+- **LiveData and Coroutines:** Efficiently manage data streams and asynchronous tasks.

 # Features

 ## Home Page